 Besides insects, they can be fed commercial “gut-loading” food in addition to dark leafy greens (collards, kale, dandelion leaves, mustard greens), oats, broccoli, alfalfa hay, and other fruits and vegetables.

 Adding calcium supplement powder to the crickets’ diet is also recommended (i.e., Zoo Med Repti Calcium with D3).

 Be careful how you use supplements with Carpet Chameleons.
 They are especially sensitive to excess amounts of synthetic vitamin A.

 Vitamins given improperly might cause too little or too much of the vitamins to be ingested.
 Too little creates vitamin deficiencies.
 Too much spur vitamin toxicity, which can lead to gout, edema, or even death.

-Chameleons can be fed either by hand or by placing all its food items into a bowl.
+Chameleons can be fed either by hand or by placing all their food items into a bowl.
 Adults should be fed once per day, while juveniles require feedings several times per day.

-If you are feeding a breeding female Carpet Chameleon, you will want to make some adjustments in their diet.
+If you are feeding a breeding female chameleon, you will want to adjust their diet.